 The financial statements were prepared on the assumption that the company would continue as a going concern.
-The share capital amounting to EUR 25.000 has been fully paid in.
-In the shareholder meeting on 29 September 2021 the shareholder expressed the intention to contribute to the Company's capital reserve EUR 35.000.
+The share capital amounting to EUR 25,000 has been fully paid in.
+In the shareholder meeting on 29 September 2021 the shareholder expressed the intention to contribute to the Company's capital reserve EUR 35,000.
 The amount has not been paid in and is accounted for as a receivable from the shareholder as of 31 December 2023.

-The Company signed a loan agreement in 2021 with FIL Distributors International for EUR 70.000 to cover the deficit not covered by equity.
+The Company signed a loan agreement in 2021 with FIL Distributors International for EUR 70,000 to cover the deficit not covered by equity.
 The loan agreement contains terms of qualified subordination.
 The amount has been paid out in October 2022.
 It should be repaid when the Company generates annual surpluses and only to the extent that no overindebtedness or insolvency exists or threatens to arise.

-FETP signed a loan agreement on 1 April 2022 and was provided with a EUR 275.000 facility to cover launch and ongoing expenses.
+FETP signed a loan agreement on 1 April 2022 and was provided with a EUR 275,000 facility to cover launch and ongoing expenses.
 FIL Investments International novated the loan agreement to to FIL Distributors in 2022.
 The novation agreement replaced the Loan Agreement as at 1 April 2022.
 The drawdown facility remained unchanged.
 The loan agreement contains terms of qualified subordination.
-An amount of EUR 70.000 has been paid out in December 2022.
+An amount of EUR 70,000 has been paid out in December 2022.
 It should be repaid when the Company generates annual surpluses and only to the extent that no overindebtedness or insolvency exists or threatens to arise.
-An amount of EUR 590.000 was paid out in 2023, which was offset against the EUR 35.000 in existing liabilities of the company to the shareholder at the end of 2023.
-The entire loan is to be repaid if the company generates annual surpluses and only to the extent that there is no over-indebtedness or insolvency or threat thereof.
+An amount of EUR 590,000 was paid out in 2023, which was offset against the EUR 35,000 in existing liabilities of the company to the shareholder at the end of 2023.
+The entire loan is to be repaid if the company generates annual surpluses and only to the extent that there is no over-

 An additional loan agreement is in the process of being drafted between FIL Distributors (FID) and Intertrust Nominees (Ireland) Limited and another between Intertrust Nominees (Ireland) Limited and FETP was signed on 17 January 2023.
 The value of this Loan Facility is EUR 850,000.
+FETP signed a loan agreement in 2024 with FIL Distributors International with a EUR 1,500,000.00.
 The repayments will be up streamed, whenever FETP needs financing.
-FETP has drawn down the amount of 590,000 Euros so far in 2023.
+FETP has drawn down the amount of EUR 610,000 (py EUR 590,000) Euros so far in 2024.

-FIL Distributors issued a comfort letter dated 4 December 2023 showing its intent to support FETP until 31 December 2023 if the Company's operations do not otherwise generate sufficient positive cash flow to continue its business activities.
+FIL Distributors issued a comfort letter dated 21 December 2023 showing its intent to support FETP until 31 December 2025 if the Company's operations do not otherwise generate sufficient positive cash flow to continue its business activities.
 FID will continue to make available to the Company, directly or indirectly, the loan facility and further funding as required to fund operating deficits and provide working capital funds.